nicoknoll/howimetcorona/docs/README.md

 # How I met Corona
 https://howimetcorona.herokuapp.com/

-Have I had contact with an infected person in the last two weeks?
+Did I have contact with an infected person in the last two weeks?
 "How I met corona" uses existing data to get a little closer to the answer.

 ![Header](header.png)